 They’re extremely intelligent, which means they will pick up cues and tricks quickly.
 However, they also know how to get what they want from their humans and require ongoing training to keep them in check.
 Maltese often respond best to rewards-based training, which can be in the form of treats or overt positive reinforcement.
 They can air on the stubborn side, so that’s where the rewards come in handy.

 Because they can suffer from separation anxiety, it’s helpful to work toward alleviating that on an ongoing basis.
 Crate training can be helpful—establish a positive relationship between them and their crate early on.
 Then, leave them in their crate for short periods of time, slowly ramping up to longer periods.
 Don’t use the crate as a form of punishment and only reward them when they go into their crate, not when they get out.
+To help alleviate separation anxiety, experts often recommend use of puzzle toys to keep them engaged.

 Maltese are known for their long, glorious coats, but many pet owners instead opt for a shorter cut.
 It’s up to the individual pet parent to decide what’s best for them—both are cute, but the longer style requires daily maintenance.